• Skip to primary navigation

 • Spoon the muffin batter into the 12 hole muffin tin lined with muffin cases and bake in a preheated oven for 18 minutes.

-• Whilst the muffins are cooling, whisk together the frosting ingredients (, and once the muffins cool to touch, drizzle or spread the frosting on and allow to set.
+• Whilst the muffins are cooling, whisk together the frosting ingredients, and once the muffins are cool drizzle or spread the frosting on and allow to set.

 Notes